mondeja/project-config/docs/reference/plugins.rst

 Check that the files include certain contents.

-Accepts an array of strings as the contents to include or an array of arrays with the content to include and the fixer query as two strings.
+Accept an array of strings as the contents to include or an array of arrays with the content to include and the fixer query as two strings.